AltamashRahman/HR-Analystics-DB/README.md

 Planned updates for the dashboard:
 - Add predictions for future attrition trends using machine learning models.
-- Incorporate interactive filters for more granular analysis (e.g., regions, teams).
+- Incorporate filters for more granular analysis (e.g., regions, teams).
-- Provide downloadable reports for presentation.
+- Provide downloadable reports for presentations.

----
+- Expand metrics with additional datasets, such as employee performance.

 ---

 ## Contributing